palash25/palash25.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, I am Palash.
-An open source developer and programming language enthusiast interested in distributed systems and DevOps.
+An open source developer and programming language enthusiast interested in distributed systems, tooling and systems programming.
 I mostly write REST APIs (trying to learn more about gRPC these days) and dev tools.
-I can write code in Go & Python but I am also interested in and learning Rust, C, Ruby, Erlang, Ocaml, Nim, etc.
+I can write code in Go, Rust, Ruby and Python but I am also interested in and learning C, Erlang, Ocaml, Nim, Elixir etc.

 I was first introduced to programming in school using LOGO which was fun.
 Afterwards we were also taught Basic and Java which I liked at first but the school along with its curiculum was successful in turning even programming into a boring chore.
 I rediscovered my love for programming once I started my undergrad.